dhendri8/lidar/README.md

 # lidar

+**GET TO A WORKING MODEL FIRST - THEN OPTIMIZE**

 ## Current Rabbit hole

 - PNG is supposed to be really small if there are lines with only black.
     - Rob said a few bytes if its a pure black image.
     - Trying to validate this.
+    - Note: this may be useless if we can't quickly convert raw to png
+    - Idea to chase: Apply mask, convert to png, send resulting data.
+    - Research PNG compression, different compression speeds may impact performance

 ## MUST DO SOMETIME IN THE NEAR FUTURE
 1. Figure out how to run the high speed raspiraw thingy